 Deleting duplicate files can also free up some space on your hard disk.
 Luckily, a few programs can find and delete all the duplicate files, and free up some storage space for you.

 You can use Easy Duplicate Finder to scan your hard drive for duplicate files and photos and delete them.

 These tricks will definitely free up some disk space on your Windows PC, but they will disable some important Windows features.
 So we don’t recommend performing these operations.

 You should use it only if you desperately need more space, but use it on your own because it might be risky:

 - Disable Hibernation – When your computer enters hibernation, it saves the content of RAM memory on your hard drive.
 This allows your computer to save system state without any usage of power, so it could bring you right where you left off when you boot your computer next time.
 Windows saves the content of RAM memory in C:hiberfil.sys file, and when you completely disable hibernation, this file will be deleted.

 - Disable System Restore –You can also completely disable System Restore in order to save more disk space.
 But it will delete all restore points and your backup data, and if something goes wrong with your computer you won’t be able to use System Restore to bring it back to normal.

-That’s particularly all you need to know about saving and freeing up your hard disk space, but if you have some other tips of how to increase the hard disk space, please share them with us in the comments.
+That’s particularly all you need to know about saving and freeing up your hard disk space on Windows PCs, but if you have some other tips on how to increase the hard disk space, please share them with us in the comments.